• VAT-free shipping outside Norway

 17. Cinnamon

-• Pro oxidative effect: Yes, induces apoptosis via several roads.
+• Pro-oxidative effect: Yes, induces apoptosis via several pathways.

 18. Turmeric (Curcumin)

-• Pro-oxidative effect: Yes, induces apoptosis in several types of cancer.
+• Pro-oxidative effect: Yes, induces apoptosis in several cancer types.

 19. Black cohosh